AndPotap/afr/README.md

     ├── logging_utils.py
     └── supervised_utils.py
 ```
 ## Running AFR
+We now show the command line arguments for running AFR's first and
+second stage.
+We explain the arguments in detail after each command.
+We also provide notebook implementations of AFR's second stage that take care of hyperparameter tuning and provide special support for MultiNLI and CivilComments due to different models and data formats.
+See "Running AFR in a Notebook".
 ### First Stage
-To replicate the experimental results, run the following commands.
-We now show the command line arguments that need to be run for the first and
-second stage.
-On the next section we explain each of the variables in detail.
 Using waterbirds as an example, for the first stage run
 ```shell
 ARCH='imagenet_resnet50_pretrained'